-The Genealogy Area is located on the third floor of the Downtown library and has a special emphasis on Spokane, Eastern Washington and the surrounding states.
+Genealogy is located on the second floor of the Library and has a special emphasis on Spokane, Eastern Washington and the surrounding states.
 We also have several tools available online to assist with regional research.

 This is a comprehensive record of obituaries since 2008, with some addional records dating back to the early 1900s.

 This search will return the person’s name, the publication the obituary appeared in, as well as the publication date and page.
 You can then use the results to make an accurate search in the appropriate publication.

 Additional search sources

 This free database is an obituary index of the Spokane papers from approximately 1940-1979.
 It was compiled by Lee Patchen and made available online by the Eastern Washington Genealogical Society.

 FamilySearch is an free online database provided by the LDS church.
 It includes birth, marriage and death records as well as most U.S. Census records.
 More information is added daily by volunteers.

 Death records request